 While providing food is usually a good incentive to increase attendance at your event, remember that it is not required at meetings or speaker events.
 Also keep in mind that when providing food, certain restrictions may apply.
-If you plan to host an event, please see ASU's information on food policies: https://eoss.asu.edu/SACSWest/catering.
-The site includes forms, waivers, and other important information.
-Only commercially prepackaged food from incorporated restaurants are allowed on campus.
+If you plan to host an event, please see ASU's information on catering: https://eoss.asu.edu/mu/plan_event/food.
+The site includes approved caterers, forms, waivers, and other important information.
+Only commercially prepackaged food from approved caterers are allowed on campus.
 The catering site provides all the rules and waiver forms.
 If you are providing food and/or beverages at your event, please ensure that you leave the room exactly as you found it, and that all items are properly discarded.
-Remember that it is the responsibility of the hosting organization leader(s) to keep rooms clean during the event.
-Also, remember to provide enough plates, cups, napkins, etc. to meet your needs.
-The College of Law does not provide these items.
+Remember that it is the responsibility of the hosting organization leader to keep rooms clean during the event.
+Also, remember to provide enough plates, cups, napkins, etc. to meet your needs, the College of Law does not provide these.